Atlantic Coast Football League

-The Atlantic Coast Football League (ACFL) was a professional american football minor league that operated from 1962 to 1973.
-Until 1969, many of its franchises had working agreements with NFL and AFL teams to serve as farm clubs.
+The Atlantic Coast Football League (ACFL) was a professional American football minor league that operated from 1962 to 1973.
+Until 1969, many of its franchises had working agreements with National Football League (NFL) and American Football League (AFL) teams to serve as farm clubs.
 The league paid a base salary of $100 per game and had 36 players on each active roster.

+History

 For the first few years, Joe Rosentover served as league president.
 He had served in the same capacity for the American Football League (formerly the American Association) from 1947 to 1950; a relative, John Rosentover, had run the league from 1936 to 1947.
 In fact, several of the teams from the AA were revived in the ACFL, including the Providence Steam Roller, Newark Bears and a team in Paterson, New Jersey.
 By 1968, Rosentover had left the organization and been superseded by commissioner Cosmo Iacavazzi.

 In 1965, three of the franchises (the Hartford Charter Oaks, Newark Bears and Springfield Acorns) joined with five teams from the United Football League to create the Continental Football League.
 The league picked up four franchises from that league when it folded in 1969 (Norfolk Neptunes, Orlando Panthers, Jersey Jays and Indianapolis Capitols); the Neptunes and Panthers were exactly the same teams as the Acorns and Bears respectively, having relocated during their time in the CoFL.

 In 1970, the Orlando Panthers signed a husband and wife duo, Steven and Patricia Palinkas, as a kicker and holder respectively.
 Steven did not make the team, but Patricia did, making her the first female professional football player.
 Other notable ACFL players included Pro Bowl fullback Marvin Hubbard, league leading running back Mel Meeks, kicker Booth Lusteg, three-time championship winning quarterback Jim "The King" Corcoran, eventual 11-year NFL veteran Bob Tucker, and offensive lineman Paul "Dr. Z" Zimmermann, who shortly after his retirement began an over 40-year career as a sportswriter, much of that time with Sports Illustrated.
 Hall of Fame running back Steve Van Buren coached in the league from its launch through 1966.
 One of the most unusual players in league history was DB Kiyo "Doc" Tashiro, a practicing doctor and Harvard alum, who was the oldest player to play in a pro football league when he retired after 1964 season at the age of 47 (his record was later broke by George Blanda in 1975).
 He played for Newark Bears and Mohawk Valley Falcons from 1962 to 1964.